 Finally, credit card firms must enable customers to opt out of the automatic credit limit increases on their credit cards.

-When are the new credit card regulations set to be introduced?
+When were the new credit card regulations introduced?

-The new regulations will come into force next month although the credit card banking sector have until September 2018 to comply.
-After this time, banks and credit card firms that do not comply with the regulations will face hefty fines.
+The new regulations came into force in March of 2018 but credit card companies had until September 2018 to comply.
+Any banks and credit card firms that do not comply with the regulations will face hefty fines.

 Will the new credit card regulations help?